-These are the very words that set me on the well-travelled family history trail; ducking and diving through swathes of digitised records, crawling in and out of rabbit holes lined with red herrings and eventually uncovering a family that you would definitely not choose for yourself.
+These are the very words that set me on the well-travelled family history trail.
+Ducking and diving through swathes of digitised records, crawling in and out of rabbit holes lined with red herrings and eventually uncovering a number of families that you probably wouldn’t choose for yourself.

 Early twentieth century views trapped many women in a biological straightjacket, labelling maternally insane mothers as the worst kind of female, failing at the one job they had.

 **Oleo Gel takes a long time to dry, which makes it extremely flexible if you change your mind.
-Don’t be in a hurry though and don’t leave it where insects are prevalent as they could become part of your work.
+Don’t be in a hurry though and don’t leave it where insects prevail as they could become part of your work.